 A disclosure about improper conduct or detrimental action by the Department or one of its officers may be made to:

-Should you wish to submit a written disclosure to the department, please address to:
+Should you wish to submit a written disclosure to the Department, please address your correspondence, marked private and confidential, to:

 Department of Justice